Winston Churchill Rea

-Winston Churchill Rea (born 1950 or 1951), known as Winkie Rea, is a Northern Irish former loyalist paramilitary commander who was the former leader of the Red Hand Commando (RHC) loyalist paramilitary organisation that was in Northern Ireland during the Troubles.
-Part of a leading loyalist family, he has been active in paramilitarism since the early years of the conflict.
+Winston Churchill Rea (1950/1951 – 1 December 2023), known as Winkie Rea, was a Northern Irish loyalist from Belfast.
+He was the leader of the Red Hand Commando (RHC), a paramilitary organisation that was active during the Troubles.
+Part of a leading loyalist family, Rea was involved in paramilitary activity from the early years of that conflict.

 Red Hand Commando

-Rea was born in about 1950 or 1951 in Belfast, Northern Ireland, and brought up as a Protestant on the loyalist Shankill Road.
+Rea was born in 1950 or 1951 in Belfast, Northern Ireland, and brought up as a Protestant on the loyalist Shankill Road.
 Although his full name was Winston Churchill Rea, he was better known by his nickname Winkie.
 Sometime after the outbreak of the Troubles, his parents emigrated to Australia to get away from the violence.
 In his youth he often attended the rallies of Ian Paisley.
-It is not known when he joined the Red Hand Commando, a loyalist paramilitary organisation founded in 1972 by John McKeague and closely affiliated with the larger Ulster Volunteer Force (UVF).
-He eventually rose in its ranks to later become leader, succeeding McKeague.
+It is not known when he joined the Red Hand Commando, a loyalist paramilitary organisation founded in 1970 and was closely affiliated with the larger Ulster Volunteer Force (UVF).
+He eventually rose in its ranks to later become leader, succeeding John McKeague.

 Rea met Elizabeth Spence, daughter of UVF leader Gusty Spence, who was imprisoned at the time.
 In April 1972, he travelled to Long Kesh Prison, where he obtained permission from Spence to marry her.
-Immediately after the wedding, Spence absconded, and he remained on the run for four months.
+Immediately after the wedding, Spence was kidnapped by two Red Hand Commando members, and he remained on the run for four months.